History of Derry City F.C.: Admission into the League of Ireland, instant progress and ensuing success (1985–present)

 Having formerly played in the Irish Football League which, since 1922, covers only Northern Ireland and with the club's almost annual applications to re-join that league being rejected season after season, Derry applied to join the rejuvenated League of Ireland (the Republic of Ireland's football league at the time) in 1985 with the Brandywell Stadium as their home ground.
 People such as Terry Harkin, Tony O'Doherty, Eamon McLaughlin and Eddie Mahon, having worked on the visionary project since 1983, helped in the bid to secure senior status once again for Derry City with an election to the League of Ireland's First Division in May 1985.
 However, the IFA still saw the chance to thwart Derry City once again.
 The FIFA vice-president (also the IFA's president), Harry Cavan, who had been instrumental in banning the Brandywell from being used for European competition in 1964, claimed that FIFA rules did not permit Derry crossing the border to play in the league of another country.
+In reality, Cavan and other IFA loyalists were worried about the prospect of other Northern Irish clubs would seek to play in the League of Ireland, and in particular they feared the prospect of supporters of defunct Belfast Celtic seeking to revive their club and apply for admission south of the border.

-In Dublin, people were undecided about admitting a club from a city with a recent history of political problems but the Finn Harps chairman, Fran Fields, fully backed Derry's application and Glentoran chairman, John Crossen, was another prominent supporter of Derry's move as he felt that the time had come for the IFA to refrain from acting as they had done previously.
-Others within the Irish League were also in favour of Derry's move as they no longer wanted to have to deal with the club's annual application for re-election to the Irish League.
+While some people in the Republic were uneasy about admitting a club from a city with a recent history of political problems, Finn Harps chairman Fran Fields fully backed Derry's application.
+The Glentoran chairman, John Crossen, was another prominent supporter of Derry's move as he felt that the time had come for the IFA to refrain from acting as they had done previously.
+Others within the Irish League were also in favour of Derry's move, or at least indifferent to it, as they no longer wanted to have to deal with the club's annual application for re-election to the Irish League.

 The Irish League and the League of Ireland met in Dundalk in August 1984 and agreed to talk again.
 This meeting came shortly after Derry hosted Shamrock Rovers in the Brandywell friendly in front of 4,000 fans.
-Eventually the IFA relented but, knowing that other clubs would want to follow Derry south of the border, they said that they would give permission only to Derry City Football Club to apply to join the League of Ireland.
+Eventually the IFA relented but, knowing that other clubs would want to follow Derry south of the border, they made it clear that they would give permission only to Derry City Football Club to apply to join the League of Ireland.